vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 21 / Monuments to the Dead in Ancient North India 407

-the aid. ¯uka of the VDhP is without ashes or bones and is therefore acceptable to be worshipped, whereas originally such monuments would have contained bones or relics.
-This plausible assumption as well as the naming of the four Buddhist Lokapālas strongly suggest that Buddhist examples lie at the root of the Purāṇa’s description of the aid. ¯uka.11 We may add that the use of the word aid. ¯uka, instead of ed. ¯uka, could also point to this, meaning ‘derived from/related to/of the nature of the ed. ¯uka’, not the original (Buddhist) ‘ossuary’.
-The view that sees in the aid. ¯uka an appropriation by the author of the VDhP of a Buddhist architectural tradition finds support in the outcome of Gustav Roth’s investigation into the Symbolism of the Buddhist St¯upa.12
+the aid. ūka of the VDhP is without ashes or bones and is therefore acceptable to be worshipped, whereas originally such monuments would have contained bones or relics.
+This plausible assumption as well as the naming of the four Buddhist Lokapālas strongly suggest that Buddhist examples lie at the root of the Purāṇa’s description of the aid. ūka.11 We may add that the use of the word aid. ūka, instead of ed. ūka, could also point to this, meaning ‘derived from/related to/of the nature of the ed. ūka’, not the original (Buddhist) ‘ossuary’.
+The view that sees in the aid. ūka an appropriation by the author of the VDhP of a Buddhist architectural tradition finds support in the outcome of Gustav Roth’s investigation into the Symbolism of the Buddhist Stūpa.12

-The ed. ¯uka
+The ed. ūka

-We have some more literary evidence regarding the ed. ¯uka.
+We have some more literary evidence regarding the ed. ūka.
 The Mahāvastu refers to an anticipated funerary monument of Princess Sudarśanā, who tells her mother:

-Mother, when the seven Ks.atriyas, after fighting one another, shall have caused my death, then, after having performed the cremation rite and collected the bones, you should next erect for me a monument (el¯ukā).
+Mother, when the seven Ks.atriyas, after fighting one another, shall have caused my death, then, after having performed the cremation rite and collected the bones, you should next erect for me a monument (elūkā).
 And at the entrance of that monument you should plant a karṇikāra tree.
 Thereupon, when the first month of the rainy season has come after the hot season, that karṇikāra tree will be wrapped in a golden colour as it is covered abundantly by blossoms.
 Then you shall remember me, thinking to yourself: ‘I had a daughter whose complexion was beautiful (sudarśanā) like this’.
 13

 Lore, p.
 212, is of the opinion that the names of the four world-guardians do not occur in the older Pāli texts, but they are given in the Mahāsamayasutta (D II, 257–258) and in the At ¯.ānāt.iyasutta (D III, 197 ff.) in accordance with their fixed distribution in the four directions.

-In the Aid. ¯uka construction it seems that Vir¯uḍha represents the East (= Sakra) and ´ Dhr.tarās.t.ra the South (= Yama).
-This would make a pradaks.in. ā: Vir¯uḍha East, Dhr.tarās.t.ra South, Vir¯upāks.a West, Kubera North.
+In the Aid. ūka construction it seems that Virūḍha represents the East (= Sakra) and ´ Dhr.tarās.t.ra the South (= Yama).
+This would make a pradaks.in. ā: Virūḍha East, Dhr.tarās.t.ra South, Virūpāks.a West, Kubera North.
 This is a deviation from the stand ard Buddhist doctrine; cf. Banerjea 1956, 521 f.:

-In Buddhist mythology too we find a group of four divine beings associated with the four principal quarters, and the Sanskrit Buddhist texts give us a stereotyped list of four; they are Dhr.tarās.t.ra, the Gandharva king (east), Vir¯uḍhaka, the king of the Kumbhān. ḍas (south), Vir¯upāks.a, the Nāga monarch (west) and Vaiśravaṇa, the Yaks.a king (north).
-They are the Catur-mahārājas of some Buddhist texts, and Pāṇini seems to have had them in his mind when he referred to their bhaktas in one of his s¯utras (P 4.3.99): mahārājāt.t.ha˜n.
+In Buddhist mythology too we find a group of four divine beings associated with the four principal quarters, and the Sanskrit Buddhist texts give us a stereotyped list of four; they are Dhr.tarās.t.ra, the Gandharva king (east), Virūḍhaka, the king of the Kumbhān. ḍas (south), Virūpāks.a, the Nāga monarch (west) and Vaiśravaṇa, the Yaks.a king (north).
+They are the Catur-mahārājas of some Buddhist texts, and Pāṇini seems to have had them in his mind when he referred to their bhaktas in one of his sūtras (P 4.3.99): mahārājāt.t.ha˜n.

 11 If we compare this description with that of the Divyāvadāna (see below, n.
 77 on p.
 428) we observe another correspondence: the stairs at the four sides.
 The three bhadrapīt.has may reflect the three medhīs or platforms (see Roth 1980, 200 f.).

 12 Roth 1980.
-In a Postscriptum Roth draws a comparison between the description in the VDhP and some Buddhist texts and refers, for instance, to a bronze st¯upa (ca. 10th century) kept in the Patna Museum (Plate XIV/3; cf. op. cit.
+In a Postscriptum Roth draws a comparison between the description in the VDhP and some Buddhist texts and refers, for instance, to a bronze stūpa (ca. 10th century) kept in the Patna Museum (Plate XIV/3; cf. op. cit.
 208).
-Roth concludes that the VDhP ‘follows an older Buddhist tradition which is found in the above quoted chapters of Caityavibhāgavinayodbhāvas¯utra, St¯upalaks.aṇakārikāvivecana, and Kriyā sam. graha’ (op. cit.
+Roth concludes that the VDhP ‘follows an older Buddhist tradition which is found in the above quoted chapters of Caityavibhāgavinayodbhāvasūtra, Stūpalaks.aṇakārikāvivecana, and Kriyā sam. graha’ (op. cit.
 200).
 13 Mahāvastu II, p.
 486 l 5: